 Wisdom Lesson 2 - Choose Your Friends Wisely

-Last week we introduced four individuals:
+Last week we introduced five individuals:

 1. The Simple